gorkang/BayesianReasoning/README.md

 ---

-Right now it is a work in progress with lots of moving parts and horrible code.
-If despite that you want to install it, just use: `remotes::install_github("gorkang/BayesianReasoning")`.
+If you want to install the package can use: `remotes::install_github("gorkang/BayesianReasoning")`.
 Please report any problems you find in the [Issues Github page](https://github.com/gorkang/BayesianReasoning/issues).

-There is an initial [shiny app implementation](https://gorkang.shinyapps.io/BayesianReasoning/).
+There is a [shiny app implementation](https://gorkang.shinyapps.io/BayesianReasoning/) with most of the main features available.

 ---